youssicode/salaty-prayer-times/README.md

 ## My process

-- Building the HTML structure / squeleton
+- Building the HTML structure / squeleton.
 - Styling the the different parts (Colored buttons, Control pannel,..)
-- Writing the algoritm of the basic funtions of the game.
+- Writing the algoritm of the basic funtions of the app.
 - Coding with JavaScript.
-- Adding new functionalities and improving the basic ones (On-Off switch button, Strict mode, Number of rounds,..)
+- Adding new functionalities and improving the basic ones (------,..)
+- Refactoring code when needed to reach a clean code.
-- Using Git to push/Upload all files and changes to github.com
+- Using Git to commit/push all files and changes to Github as the work is in progress.

 ### Built with